laravelio/paste.laravel.io/readme.md

 2. Run `composer start`
 3. Run `vagrant up`
 4. SSH into your Vagrant box, go to `/home/vagrant/Code/pastebin` and run `composer setup`
-5. Add `192.168.10.30 pastebin.app` to your computer's `/etc/hosts` file
+5. Add `192.168.10.30 pastebin.test` to your computer's `/etc/hosts` file

-You can now visit the app in your browser by visiting [http://pastebin.app/](http://pastebin.app).
+You can now visit the app in your browser by visiting [http://pastebin.test/](http://pastebin.test).

 ## Maintainers